apache/arrow/docs/source/developers/python.rst

    $ rm -rf arrow/cpp/build

-To delete stale Pyarrow build artifacts:
+To delete stale PyArrow build artifacts:

 .. code-block::

-   $ git clean -Xfd .
+   $ git clean -Xfd python

 If using a Conda environment, there are some build artifacts that get installed in ``$ARROW_HOME`` (aka ``$CONDA_PREFIX``).
 For example, ``$ARROW_HOME/lib/cmake/Arrow*``,